 11.2 Payment shall be made thirty (30) days after receipt of a correctly prepared and substantiated invoice by the Company subject to the conditions set out below.
-No invoices shall be submitted until the GOODS have been delivered to the freight forwarder or to the Company.
+No invoices shall be submitted until the COMPLETED ORDER have been delivered to the freight forwarder or to the Company.
 The "Forwarder's Certificate of Receipt", where applicable, must be attached to the invoice as evidence of delivery.
 Failure of Contractor to provide such documentary substantiation as may reasonably be required by the Company, or failure in any other way to comply with the PURCHASE ORDER requirements, or any other invoice error shall be grounds, at the Company's discretion, for the rejection of the entire invoice.

 11.3 If the Company fails to make payment within thirty (30) days of receipt of a correct invoice CONTRACTOR may claim interest on the amount outstanding at 1% per cent per annum over LIBOR from the due date for payment until the date of payment.

 11.4 If the Company disputes any item(s) on any invoice, such invoice shall be rejected by the Company and Contractor shall revise and resubmit the invoice for the undisputed amount only.
 The Company shall pay the revised invoice within thirty (30) days of receipt.
 On settlement of any dispute, Contractor shall submit an invoice for sums due and the Company shall make the appropriate payment.